hamza-97/cliMate-Weather-App/README.md

 -> Run the command "react-native run-ios" to start the project

 ## For Android
--> setup the gradle by building the project using Android Studio -> Run the command "react-native run-android" to start the project
+-> setup the gradle by building the project using Android Studio \n -> Run the command "react-native run-android" to start the project